pyet-org/pyet/README.md

 T, Temperature; U, Wind Speed; D, Radiation; RH, Relative Humidity.
 Adapted from [@oudin2005potential].

-Note: The Penman-Monteith ASCE method can be applied on the hourly and daily time scales.

 ## Examples and Documentation

 Examples of using pyet can be found in the example folder.
 This folder also